30 Famous Landmarks in Peru to Visit

 It is an inexpensive museum and a very affordable way to learn more about pre-Columbian Peru (and modern-day).
 The museum is open for general admission on Thursdays and Saturdays.

-- Exclusive Art Museum Tour in Lima With Personal Guide (well-liked)
+- Exclusive Art Museum Tour in Lima With a Guide (rated very highly)

 Miraflores Central Park, Lima